 Sixteen-year-old Brazilian Joao was one such student.
-Arriving in 2003, he embraced Kiwi life, joining clubs and sports teams, making lots of friends, and forming an incredibly strong bond with his host parents.
+He embraced Kiwi life, joining clubs and sports teams, making lots of friends, and forming an incredibly strong bond with his host parents.
 He turned to Jill for advice and support and Jill even contacted Joao’s father to help him extend his stay from six months to a year.

 “Joao was outstanding.
 The moment he got here we just clicked.
 He loved our family, our grandchildren.” – Jill

 Joao made an impact on everyone he met.
 When it was time to leave, Jill helped him host a goodbye party with his friends at Kulim Park where over 100 students showed up to farewell their new friend.
 In his goodbyes, Joao thanked his host family for being such wonderful parents, telling them that he was “living the happiest moment of his life.”

 Not long after Joao left, another special student from Brazil arrived at the Wypers’ door.

 “Vitoria’s smile gripped my heart from the moment she walked in.
 I said to Peter, ‘I’m falling in love already!’”

 After only three days, Vitoria knew that she had landed herself in a special household and told her host parents how lucky she felt to get placed in their care.
 She stayed for a whole year and formed a lasting bond with Jill.
 To this day, she continues to keep in touch with Jill, sending her heartfelt messages on her birthday each year.

 HOST MUM AND DAD